giacu92/Arduino-Reflow-Oven-Controller/README.md

 ### UPDATE:
 The newer version of the Controller allows the user to draw a custom temperature profile and send it to the controller board.
 The profile can only be set in "IDLE MODE".
 Just choose the temperatures for each reflowing stage and hit "Set" button to send them to the microcontroller.

+# Support for PROCESSING Serial Controlled is dropped in favour of newer PYTHON serial controller (see v2 version below)

 # Usage with the LCD Keypad SHIELD
 [LCD Keypad]: (http://i68.tinypic.com/scygyw.jpg)
 [LCD Keypad resize]: (http://i65.tinypic.com/6rnaqh.jpg)